quorum1/governance/readme.md

-# Quorum1 Governance Repo
+# Quorum1 Governance Repo - Release 1

 This repo contains Quorum1's official governance processes and models.

 Quorum1 is a professional collective.
 Our website is at: https://quorum.one

 Our governance repo is hosted on Github and managed using branches, pull requests, and other Git-based tools.
-The audit history of changes to this repo are considered part of Quorum1's public record.
+The audit history of changes to this repo is considered part of Quorum1's public record.

 ## Structure of this Repo